 Sheffield Quakers share a way of life, not a set of beliefs.
-Acknowledge yours and everyone's unique value with us at our next worship meeting.
+Acknowledge yours and everyone's unique value with us at our next meeting for worship.

 MOVING FORWARD - NEW PLANS